Collection Calls to your cell phone?

 Our law firm helps consumers fight collectors who are calling you after you've told them to stop calling.

-Under the Telephone Consumer Protection Act ("TCPA") companies can only robodial you if it got your permission.
-This generally means that you gave them your cell number when you signed the application and never asked someone to stop calling.
+Under the Telephone Consumer Protection Act ("TCPA") companies can only robodial or robocall you gave them permission to do so.

-Get Paid for Each Call
+Get Paid for Each Call with the TCPA

 We will work to make sure to find each call and make them pay for them.

 $500 Per Illegal Cell Phone Call